1SuperEmployee/super-chat/README.md

 ## Deploying with Docker

-Campfire's Docker image contains everything needed for a fully-functional, single-machine deployment.
+Super Chat's Docker image contains everything needed for a fully-functional, single-machine deployment.
 This includes the web app, background jobs, caching, file serving, and SSL.